This year Singapore Botanic Gardens was named the city-state's first UNESCO World Heritage Site

 The park is famous for its orchids and "orchid diplomacy" -- naming hybrids after VIP guests

 Sorry, Gardens by the Bay – you might have the world’s largest vertical garden, but the 156-year-old Singapore Botanic Gardens is still the most iconic garden in the green-obsessed city-state.

 In 2015, the 183-acre tropical garden paradise widely regarded as an icon of the so-called “garden city” was named a UNESCO World Heritage Site – Singapore’s first.

 Only two other botanic gardens have received the honor: the Royal Botanic Gardens in Kew, England, and the Padua Gardens in Italy.
 It’s the first garden in Asia and the first tropical garden to be recognized.

 Visited by 4.4 million people each year – remarkable when you consider Singapore’s entire population numbers 5.5 million – the Singapore Botanic Gardens may just be Asia’s most fascinating garden.

 British colonization and Japanese occupation

-The Singapore Botanic Gardens is more than three times the age of Singapore itself (which celebrated its 50th anniversary this year), with a history dating to the British colonial era.
+The Singapore Botanic Gardens is more than three times the age of Singapore itself (which celebrated its 50th anniversary in 2015), with a history dating to the British colonial era.

 “This is the highest point in the gardens and from here I can see the National Orchid Garden, Palm Valley and the Rain Forest,” says Dr. Nigel Taylor, the gardens’ director.
 “There’s something magical about being at this spot where I’m totally immersed in a sea of orchids and expansive greenery.”